d3mo17/captcha/README.md

 # Captcha

-A library trying to secure form submits.
+A library trying to secure form submits without the need of separate user input (code read from distorted image).

 ## Mode of operation